-I am pleased to inform that for the financial year ended June 30, 2021, the overall performance of the Board has been satisfactory based on an evaluation of engagement in strategic planning; formulation of policies; monitoring the organization's business activities; effective fiscal oversight; and efficiency in carrying out the Board's business.
+I am pleased to inform that for the financial year ended June 30, 2022 the overall performance of formulation of policies; monitoring the organization's business activities; effective fiscal oversight; and efficiency in carrying out the Board's business.
 Having said that, improvement is an ongoing process and I am confident that the Board will continue to deliver even better in the future.